Spring Weekend Getaway

 - Duke's Riverside and Dockside Willies: These restaurants, adjacent to each other in Enola, feature large outdoor decks with beautiful views of the Susquehanna River and the Harrisburg skyline.

-- Hellenic Kouzina: This casual Greek restaurant right outside of downtown Mechanicsburg has a lovely tree-covered courtyard area with a fountain.
+- Hellenic Kouzina: This casual Greek restaurant outside downtown Mechanicsburg has a lovely tree-covered courtyard with a fountain.

 - University Grille: Located in downtown Shippensburg, the menu features homemade American favorites and rotating seasonal specials.
 Their large landscaped patio is perfect for a relaxing meal and a casual drink.

 Don't pack up and leave just yet.
 There's still time to explore.
-Sip, savor, and try a bit along our Coffee & Chocolate Trail.
+Sip, savor and try a bit along our Coffee & Chocolate Trail, which runs from February 1 through May 31.
 You can get your caffeine fix with aromatic and delectable drinks while enjoying a delicious pastry or breakfast at a cozy local coffee shop.
+Sign up for our free digital Coffee & Chocolate Trail passport, check in at participating locations, and earn prizes.

 It may be time to head home, but now that you've had a taste of all the Cumberland Valley offers, we hope you'll plan a return visit.
 See you soon!